kewde/electron-sandbox-boilerplate/README.md

 If you're developing an electron application then I strongly recommend you to read the [Blackhat Electron Security Checklist by Cerettoni](https://www.blackhat.com/docs/us-17/thursday/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf).

-## preload-simple
+## sandbox-preload-simple
 A very simple pre-load script that serves as a dummy for tutorial purposes.

-## preload-extended
+## sandbox-preload-extended
 A pretty good implementation of a secure preload script, and main process initialization (main.js).
-It's available in the subfolder named `preload-extended`.
+It's available in the subfolder named `sandbox-preload-extended`.
 You can use this version in production.